AHMEDMOSSAD29/jenkins-autoinstall-terraform/README.md

 ```
 2- Create an AWS account: If you don't have an AWS account, go to the AWS website and create one.

 3- Create an IAM user: In the AWS Management Console, go to the IAM service.
-Create a new IAM user with the necessary permissions for project.
-Make sure to save the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY associated with this user.
+Create a new IAM user Make sure to save the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY associated with this user.

 4- Download the credentials: After creating the IAM user, you can download the CSV file containing the credentials.
 This file includes the access key ID and secret access key.
 Save this file locally in a secure location.